-(f) information relating to any purchases of services or any other transactions that you enter into through our website, online chat or directly through our contact centre including your name, address, telephone number, email address and card details;
+(f) information relating to any purchases of services or any other transactions that you enter into through our website, over the phone, online chat or directly through QualitySolicitors' contact centre including your name, address, telephone number, email address and card details;

 (g) information that you provide when responding to customer service feedback or complaints;